francesco-innocenti/francesco-innocenti.github.io/_posts/2025-05-20-Scaling-Predictive-Coding-to-100+-Layer-Networks.md

-To make a long story short, we find that it seems impossible to solve both problems at once, but because PCNs with highly ill-conditioned inference landscapes can still be trained, we aim to solve the problem (2) at the expense of problem (1).
+To make a long story short, we find that it seems impossible to solve both problems at once, but because PCNs with highly ill-conditioned inference landscapes can still be trained, we aimed to solve the problem (2) at the expense of problem (1).

 ## $$\mu$$PC